kevinveenbirkenbach/cymais/roles/gen-hunspell/README.md

 ## How to Run the Playbook
 To utilize this playbook:
-1. Ensure you have cloned the `cymais` repository.
+1. Ensure you have cloned the `infinito` repository.
 2. Navigate to the `roles/hunspell` directory within the repository.
 3. Execute the playbook using Ansible, ensuring you provide a list of language codes to the `{{hunspell_languages}}` variable.